 - Indwelling urinary catheter

-What are the signs and symptoms of a pseudomonas skin infection?
+What are the clinical features of a pseudomonas skin infection?

-Signs and symptoms of pseudomonas infection can vary widely depending upon the site of the infection, but can include:
+Signs of pseudomonas infection vary depending upon the site of the infection, but can include:

-- Erythematous (red) lesions that can be haemorrhagic or necrotic
+- Erythematous (red) lesions that can become haemorrhagic or necrotic

 - Deep abscess